Hijack the Seas: Tsunami

 Most but not all, I thought, staring upward.

 “Take care of her,” he told Bodil and could have been referring to either Enid or me.
 But considering who was weaving about like she would collapse any second, even while sitting down, I was pretty sure he meant me.
-I tried to stop it; it was embarrassing, but nothing happened.
+I tried to stop, as it was embarrassing, but nothing happened.

 So I just sat there, swaying gently, as he and Alphonse, the big vamp, and Æsubrand, the silver-haired fey prince, climbed up a sand drift that must have been three stories high to peer out of the hole in the roof.